Rehearsal Hall Sessions: Tales of Horror

 ABOUT THE SHOW

 Chills, thrills, and horrific feels!
-This Halloween, Evergreen is creating a singular event that will both delight and terrify you.
-Gather round an intimate, spooky space as three incredible storytellers from the lower mainland tell tales that will give you goosebumps and make the hair on the back of your neck stand.
-Come in costume and celebrate the spookiest weekend of the year with an old-school, campfire-type storytelling event that is guaranteed to be the most fun you’ll have in the Tri-cities!
+This Halloween, join us in the Rehearsal Hall for a night of scary stories that will both delight and terrify you.
+Come in costume, enjoy a free hot chocolate, and gather round the campfire for an intimate, spooky storytelling event with three incredible storytellers from the lower mainland as they tell tales that will give you goosebumps and make the hair on the back of your neck stand up.

 ABOUT THE ARTISTS